aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-Basic/ts/README.md

     ```
     yarn install
     ```
 3. You must read and accept the [AWS Thinkbox End-User License Agreement (EULA)](https://www.awsthinkbox.com/end-user-license-agreement) to deploy and run Deadline.
-To do so, change the value of the `userAwsThinkboxEulaAcceptance` in `bin/config.ts`:
+To do so, change the value of the `acceptAwsThinkboxEula` in `bin/config.ts`:

     ```ts
     /**